 Yellow is known to be a bright shade – except for mustard, which is a darker – if not duller version.
 Known to symbolize diversity and creativity, it is considered one of the best colors to wear with your pink outfit.

-The key to achieving a high-fashion look is to do what the model did – and that is to incorporate some patterns into the mix.
-Instead of a solid mustard jacket, she opted for one that has a green plaid design.
-Likewise, she channels this flair in both her socks and shoes.
+The key to achieving a high-fashion look is what you can do – and that is to incorporate some patterns into the mix.
+Instead of a solid mustard jacket, opted for one that has a green plaid design.
+Likewise, channel this flair in both your socks and shoes.

 Green is not the first color many wearers would consider for their pink outfits.
 But as this blogger shows, it goes just as well as other softer shades.

-The key to pulling the model’s seamless look is to choose the right shade of green.
+The key to pulling this seamless look is to choose the right shade of green.
 Emerald tones, such as this one, work better with the color pink.
-Also keep the patterns to a minimum, which the model shows with her subtly striped pantsuit.
+Also keep the patterns to a minimum, which can be shown with a subtly striped pantsuit.